-The arrival of DDR5 opens the door to higher performance levels, but early production pains have led to shortages and scalper-level pricing.
-That said, DDR5 pricing will eventually fall to something resembling a sane amount, and when that happens, you'll need to determine if it's worth it to step up to one of the best RAM kits available.
+It's now become one of the biggest questions for new builders: Which type of memory wins the DDR4 vs DDR5 battle?
+This has become especially important as the latest best CPUs for gaming come in options for DDR4 or DDR5 memory.
+The arrival of DDR5 opens the door to higher performance levels, but early production pains led to shortages and scalper-level pricing.
+That said, DDR5 pricing has finally fallen to something resembling a sane amount, and you'll need to determine if it's worth it to step up to one of the best RAM kits available.
 But, of course, you also have to determine if there's a big enough performance gain to justify the upgrade.

 DDR5 comes with many promises, but one of its most significant selling points is the higher level of bandwidth it can feed to processors with tons of cores.
 Memory bandwidth has become increasingly important as today's modern chips can reach up to 16 cores for mainstream PCs, but it's common sense that new hardware can struggle compared to hardware that has had enough time to mature.
 For instance, first-gen DDR4 couldn't compete with the best DDR3 back in the day, and many wonder if history will repeat itself with DDR5.

-We'll check out the details below to see the differences in the spec sheets and then dive deep into testing to see where each type of memory is the most effective.
+We'll check out the details below to see the differences between DDR4 vs DDR5 in the spec sheets and then dive deep into testing to see where each type of memory is the most effective.

 DDR5 vs DDR4 Specifications